 ACC 366.
 Internships in Accounting.
 3 credits.
 FA, SP, SU

 The course is designed to provide students with practical accounting experience by applying accounting concepts and technical skills learned in the classroom.
 It requires 150 hours with an employer, designated class meetings, written assignments, and oral presentations.
 Although the department will try to help a student obtain an accounting internship, the responsibility for finding the internship lies with the student.
-The course is pass/fail and may be taken only once.
+The course is graded satisfactory/unsatisfactory and may be taken only once.
 Enrollment is limited.
 P: Second semester Jr. or higher standing in the Heider College of Business only.

 ACC 377.
 Accounting Information Systems.
 3 credits.
 FA, SP

 An introduction to the design and use of computer-based information systems in accounting.
 Topics addressed include computer-based accounting systems, systems development, accounting cycles, and internal controls in and auditing of computer-based systems.
 P: ACC 202, BIA 253; Jr. stdg.

 This course provides an introduction to the auditing profession, an overview of the auditing process, and an orientation to the tasks and procedures involved in an audit.
 Emphasis is placed on analytical thinking, the exercise of judgment, the evaluation of risks and controls, and how to add value to clients.
 Ethical issues and the expanding role of assurance services are considered.
 P: ACC 313; Sr. stdg.

 ACC 491.
 The Financial and Accounting World: A Campus and Travel Course.
 3 credits.
 W